 ART.
 4 – REGISTRATION FEE and INSURANCE POLICY

-Participation in the event is permitted only to those who have paid the registration fee .
+Participation in the event is permitted only to those who have paid the registration fee and at own risk.
 During the event, cyclists who have not registered may not join the ride, at risk of being removed from the route.
 In case of accidents, they will be held responsible for any damage caused.

 The organisers of Eroica may, at any time and at their own incontestable discretion, with no need to provide any explanation, decide whether or not to accept any registration.